xubingyue/avocadodb/README_maintainers.md

 However, if you intend a set of OUTPUT and RUN to demonstrate interactively and share generated *ids*, you have to use an alphabetical sortable naming scheme so they're executed in sequence.
 Using `<modulename>_<sequencenumber>[a|b|c|d]_thisDoesThat` seems to be a good scheme.

-  - OUTPUT is intended to create samples that the users can cut'n'paste into their arangosh.
+  - OUTPUT is intended to create samples that the users can cut'n'paste into their avocadosh.
 Its used for javascript api documentation.
     * wrapped lines:
       Lines starting with a pipe (`/// |`) are joined together with the next following line.
       You have to use this if you want to execute loops, functions or commands which shouldn't be torn apart by the framework.
     * Lines starting with *var*:
-      The command behaves similar to the arangosh: the server reply won't be printed.
+      The command behaves similar to the avocadosh: the server reply won't be printed.
       However, the variable will be in the scope of the other lines - else it won't.
     * Lines starting with a Tilde (`/// ~`):
       These lines can be used for setup/teardown purposes.
 They are completely invisible in the generated example transcript.